mwanjajoel/social-media-scraper/README.md

-# Data Scraper Experiment
+# Data Scraper Experiments
-This notebook demonstrates the use of [SNScrape](https://github.com/JustAnotherArchivist/snscrape) to scrape data from the Social Media sites like Twitter, Facebook and Instagram.
+This repo demonstrates the use of [SNScrape](https://github.com/JustAnotherArchivist/snscrape) to scrape data from the Social Media sites like Twitter, Facebook and Instagram.

 ## Objectives
 The outcome of these experiments is to learn how to use the [SNScrape](https://github.com/JustAnotherArchivist/snscrape) library to scrape tweets from the Twitter API so as to automate reporting.